 As I submit to Christ as the head, I can rightly practice biblical submission and relate to the brokenness in my life and the brokenness in the world around me.
 Submission is about the headship of Jesus and alignment in God’s Kingdom.
 It’s out of reverence to Christ that we submit to one another.

 Ephesians also gives teaching on biblical marriage.
 How does the Gospel impact marriages?
 First of all, there is mutual submission which includes husbands submitting to their wives and wives submitting to their husbands (Eph.
 5:21).

 There is also the role and responsibility of the husband as the head.
 Again, this never includes domineering, belittling, or selfishness on the part of the husband.
 Rather, it is out of tender and sacrificial love as Christ would display to His Bride, the Church.

 How husbands treat their wives shows the true state of the heart and how they think about their relationship with God.
-If as a husband, I don’t cherish my wife, I can’t fully know that I am and cherished by God in Christ.
+As a husband, if I don’t cherish my wife, I can’t fully know that I am and cherished by God in Christ.

 For a biblical understanding of marriage, I highly recommend Tim Keller’s excellent book: The Meaning of Marriage: Facing the Complexities of Marriage with the Wisdom of God (link to Amazon).

 We took a year to go through it in our Men’s group at church and found it very helpful.
 It’s not easy reading, but definitely worth working through.
 It’s not focused on the typical marriage advice like “improve your communication.”
-It’s goes to the root of the issues if the heat and explains that it’s only the Gospel of Jesus Christ that will allow us to have a fulfilling marriage.
+It goes to the root of the issues of the heart and explains that it’s only the Gospel of Jesus Christ that will allow us to have a fulfilling marriage.